-This function lets you add a new access control profile or modify an existing access control profile.
-The operation depends on the ACL ID you select.
-If the selected ACL ID is still empty, you can start by creating a new access control profile.
+This function lets you Add a new access control list or Modify an existing access control list.
+The operation depends on the Priority Index you select.
+If the selected priority index is still empty, you can start by creating a new access control list.
 Parameters for editing are:

-• ACL ID: ACL checking sequence is based on these IDs.
-Smaller ID numbers have higher priority for packet filtering.
-If a packet is filtered by an access control profile with higher priority, those access control profiles with lower priority will not being executed.

-Note that ACL ID is not a one-to-one index for each profile name.
-It changes when swapping the priority of different access control profiles.

-The maximum Priority Index number is 16.

-- Name: You can name the access control profile in this field. - Filter Name: Select filtering by either IP or MAC address.
-Detailed settings can be configured in the Access Control Rule Settings page.
+- Priority Index: ACL checking sequence is based on this index.
+Smaller index numbers have higher priority for packet filtering.
+If a packet is filtered by an access list with higher priority, those access lists with lower priority will not being executed. - Note that Priority Index is not a one-to-one index for each list name.
+It changes when swapping the priority of different access control lists. - The maximum Priority Index number is 16 - Name: You can name the access control list in this field.
+This is the access list's unique name. - Filter: Select filtering by either IP or MAC address.
+Detailed settings can be configured in the Access Control Rule Settings page. - Ingress Port Map/Egress Port Map: You can choose which ports to apply the rules to.
+The Ingress and Egress condition uses OR logic.
+This means a packet only needs to match one ingress or egress port rule to be examined.

-If a selected ACL ID is already in the access control list, then you can modify the parameters listed above.
-After the configuration is complete, click Apply to confirm the settings.
-A new list appear in the Access Control List Table.
+If a selected priority index is already in the access control list, then you can modify these parameters listed above.
+After configuration, click Activate to confirm the settings.
+Then you will see a new list appear in the Access Control List table.

-Adjust ACL ID
+Adjust ACL Priority Index

-Changing an established access control profile's priority is easy.
+Changing an established access control list's priority is easy.
 Moxa provides a simple interface to let you easily adjust priority.
 Follow the three steps below to adjust the priority:

-Step 1: Select the profile
+Step 1: Select the list

 Step 2: Click the Up/Down button to adjust the sequence.
-The ACL ID will change with the profile's position.
-Step 3: Click the Apply button to confirm the settings.
+The Priority Index will change with the list's position.

+Step 3: Click the Activate button to confirm the settings.